Why Carbon Literacy for the Automotive sector?

-One of the most common queries from automotive organisations is for advice and support persuading colleagues of the financial case for an organisation rolling out Carbon Literacy and becoming Carbon Literate; as well as for help, or useful materials, to make the initial case to colleagues to participate.
+One of the most common queries from automotive organisations is for advice and support to persuade colleagues of the financial case for their organisation to roll out Carbon Literacy; as well as for help, or useful materials, to make the initial case for participation to colleagues

-Here are some resources free for you to use to help you make that case:
+Here are some resources you can use to help you make that case:

 Here’s a little snapshot of the toolkit training in action at a pilot session at Auto Trader HQ.
 Hear from individuals who attended.

 Tom speaks about how he found delivering Carbon Literacy training at his organisation.